EdenShield is developing a family of eco-friendly, plant-based, nontoxic insect control products.

 Tests with EdenShield’s products demonstrated lower greenhouse penetration of thrips, whiteflies, and tuta absoluta by over 90%.

-Stage: Revenue; ongoing sales in Israel, Italy, Greece, and Spain; distributor agreements including the EU, US, and Mexico; company expanding farming operations to meet growing sales
+Stage: Revenue; ongoing sales in Israel, Greece, Italy, and Spain; distributor agreements, including the EU, US, and Mexico; expanding farming operations to meet growing sales

 Investors: The Trendlines Group, OurCrowd

-IP: U.S and Australian patents; patent published in Canada, Mexico, Europe, India, China; patent filed in Israel and Kenya
+IP: Patent granted (U.S., June 2016; Australia, April 2017); patent published in Canada, Mexico, Europe, India, China; Patent filed in Israel and Kenya

 Thrips, whiteflies, and tuta absoluta are three common insects that attack high-value greenhouse crops, including bell peppers, tomatoes, herbs, flowers, and cannabis.
 These pests cause more than $2 billion in damage annually, either by direct damage to crops or through the transmission of devastating viruses.